therealzella/IDS706_Rewrite_a_Python_Script_in_Rust/README.md

 - A `project_report` pdf file for detailed comparison between Python and Rust running the same dataset.

 ## Python vs Rust
 This chart shows the execution time for the data processing script written in Python and Rust.
-(More details please see the project_report.md in the file list above!!)
+(More details please see the project_report.md: https://github.com/therealzella/IDS706_Rewrite_a_Python_Script_in_Rust/blob/main/project_report.md)
 ![Performance Comparison Chart](performance_chart.png)

 More details on the running results for Python and Rust: